pamo/pamo.github.io/pages/travel/cl/santiago/index.md

 This can be frustrating for someone that loves spices but I respect the mentality to
 <a href="https://getpocket.com/a/read/1318626246">respect produce and foods in their simplest forms as possible</a>.

+### Restaurants

+These are memorable restaurants and ones I visited on many occasions.

+* Baco: consistently delicious.
+Long wine list.
+On different occasions I've had the seared duck breast, beef medallion, smoked salmon salad, roast beef platter, octopus, and creme brulee.
+They were all great.
+* Gaon: Korean food in Las Condes.
+I would recommend the dark chicken spicy soup, kimchee jjigae, bulgogi, galbi zzim.
+* Polen: Solo vegan weekend brunch.
+* Soler: MASSIVE pork loin sandwiches.
+Simple ingredients.
+My lunch usual is lomo tomate-palta with ají verde or chucrut (sauerkraut) al plato.

 ## Coffee

+* Café Diario: Consistently great on both drinks and service.
+My morning usual on my way to work.
+Super cute shop and practically standing room only.
+Closed weekends.
+* Taste: Super close to work and home for me.
+I think it's funny this is next door to a Starbucks.
+They really highlight the _essence_ of specialty coffee.
+I'd skip the siphon and get a Chemex if you're going to stay for a while.
+The cappuccino here can be a hit or miss depending on the barista.
+Would have love to have been able to hang out here with my laptop on a rainy weekend but they're closed.
+* Cafetín: The roaster that supplies the beans here is located in Algarobbo along the coast.
+The Brazilian I had prepared in a Chemex was _fantastic_.
+Wish this had this been closer to home and work.
+* Milk: Wish this were closer to work!
+Sometimes has guest roasters but most of the time gets coffee from Cafe Altura.
+Made friends with a barista, Criss (say hi to him for me), that showed me other parts of Santiago. :heart: Busy, busy in the mornings.
+Standing room only.
+Closed weekends.
+* Café Altura: coffee cart in Mercado La Vega.
+Cash only.
+Espresso is fantastic.
+* Good Café: Found inside Mall Espacio M. The baristas here are very keen on reaching perfection.
+Cash only.
+* Café Triciclo: Coffee trike now permanently stationed in Barrio Italia.
+Had a Chemex and was not disappointed.
+Live music Saturday nights and an invited guest barista.
+Cash only.

 ## Shopping